rabCymru/rabCymru/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Python.
+- 👯 I’m looking to collaborate on basic projects the first year developers.
+- 🤔 I’m looking for help with any tuition!

 <!--
 **rabCymru/rabCymru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.